Scrince/FinalEclipse/README.md

 - Periodically clears recovery actions on watched services.

 Only one monitor instance is allowed at a time.
 If another GUI or headless monitor is already running, a new monitor exits instead of competing with it.
+The GUI starts its live monitor as a hidden child PowerShell process so watchdog work does not block the window.

 ## Advanced Hardening